Unordinal/HollowKnight.ToggleableBindings/README.md

 Create a new file in your project - you may name it whatever you like, but it's recommended to add the word `Binding` to the end.

 In the new file, have your class inherit from `ToggleableBindings.Binding`.
-The constructor of the class should call the base constructor with the name of the binding via `: base("YourBindingNameHere")`.
+The constructor of the class should call the base constructor with the name of the binding via `base("YourBindingNameHere")`.

 Add the required `OnApplied()` and `OnRestored()` overrides.